arviz-devs/arviz/paper/paper.md

     dt_samples = az.convert_to_datatree(samples)
     az.ess(dt_samples)

-The only required argument for battery-included plots is the input data, typically a `DataTree` (`dt`).
+The only required argument for battery-included plots, like `plot_dist`, is the input data, typically a `DataTree` (`dt`).
 In this example we also apply optional customizations.

     az.style.use('arviz-variat')
     dt = az.load_arviz_data("centered_eight")